trenner1/EC2-Provisioner/README.md

 - Terraform installed locally 🛠️ [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 - Ansible installed locally 🤖 [How to install Ansible on MacOS](https://spacelift.io/blog/how-to-install-ansible#how-to-install-ansible-on-macos)
 - SSH key pair available locally in `~/.ssh` for accessing the EC2 instance 🔑 [Create a key pair for your Amazon EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html)
+- an EBS Volume created and the `ebs_volume_id` added to the varibales.tf file.
+Note that the ebs volume must be created in the same AZ as where you plan on launching your EC2 instance. 💾 [Create an Amazon EBS volume](https://docs.aws.amazon.com/ebs/latest/userguide/ebs-creating-volume.html)

 ---